slarmoo/.github/profile/simon/simonReact/simonReact.md

 });
 ```

-When running in this configuration the network requests now flow as shown below.
+When running in this configuration, the network requests now flow as shown below.
 Without this you will not be able to debug your React application in your development environment.

 ![Setting up React ports](simonDevelopmentDebugging.jpg)

-With our server running, and our files in the place where Vite expects them we can test that everything still works.
+With our server running, and our files in the place where Vite expects them, we can test that everything still works.
 You can start Vite in dev mode with the command `npm run dev`, followed by pressing the `o` key to open the application in the browser.
-When you reach this point with your startup make sure that you commit your changes.
+When you reach this point with your startup, make sure that you commit your changes.

 ## Convert to React Bootstrap

 There is an NPM package called [React Bootstrap](https://react-bootstrap.github.io/) that wraps the Bootstrap CSS framework in React components.
-This allows you to treat the Bootstrap widgets such as Button and Modal as a React component instead of just imported CSS and JavaScript.
+This allows you to treat the Bootstrap widgets, such as Button and Modal, as a React component instead of just imported CSS and JavaScript.

-To use the React version of Bootstrap import the NPM package.
+To use the React version of Bootstrap, import the NPM package.

 ```sh
 npm install bootstrap react-bootstrap